 Wasabi and Dumpling Sauce: YES!
 You can purchase these items in sets of 10 small packs for 99¢.

 Ginger Miso Dressing: YES!
-Genji's original Ginger Miso Dressing and Spicy Ginger Miso Dressing are bottled and available for purchase.
+Genji's Original Vegan Ginger Miso Dressing is available for purchase in stores.

 Pickled Ginger and Spicy Sauce: Yes!
 These are available in most stores in convenient pre-portioned cups.

 10. What is the expiration date on Genji’s reduced sodium soy sauce?
 It doesn't say on the label?

 If unopened, soy sauce has a shelf life of over a year.